-We are one of the 88 local councils that receive Neighbourhood Renewal Funding, NRF, because of our level of disadvantage and Derby has benefited from five out of the six Single Regeneration Budget - SRB - rounds.
+We are one of the 88 local councils that receive Neighbourhood Renewal Funding because of our level of disadvantage and we have benefited from five out of the six Single Regeneration Budget - SRB - rounds.
 Both these funding sources come from central government.
-We also have European Objective 2 funding and funding for a European URBAN II initiative.
-The URBAN programme is match funded with SRB to support the Normanton Regeneration programme.
-All of these funds are managed by Derby City Partnership.
-Most of Derby's priority neighbourhoods are in areas of social housing.
-The city has a New Deal for Communities programme in Derwent, one of the most disadvantaged neighbourhoods.

-We also have four Sure Start schemes, which help children in disadvantaged areas get a better start in life.
-Most of the regeneration funding for the city being joined up with mainstream funding to support the objectives of the Community Strategy through the Local Area Agreement.
+We also qualify for European Objective 2 funding and have made a successful bid for European URBAN II funding.
+Most of the disadvantaged neighbourhoods are in areas of social housing.
+The city has a New Deal for Communities programme in Derwent, one of the most disadvantaged neighbourhoods, and, until April 2005, an Education Action Zone was operating in the same area.
+We also have four Sure Start schemes, which help children in disadvantaged areas get a better start in life and access further resources through the Children's Fund.